golanlevin/60-212/2026/assignments/assignment_1.md

 #### Part C Deliverables:

-* **Create** your project in OpenProcessing and save it to [this collection](https://openprocessing.org/class/107236/#/c/107240).
+* **Create** your project in OpenProcessing and save it to [this OpenProcessing collection](https://openprocessing.org/class/107236/#/c/107240).
 As before, you should start with [this template code](https://openprocessing.org/@golan/2991107), and you are *still* restricted to black-and-white graphics.
 * **Ensure** your project has a thumbnail image in OpenProcessing.
 * **Create** a post in the Discord channel, `#15C-pointset-inventing`.
 * **Embed** a screenshot of your project in your Discord post.